 - On 11th February, the World Health Organisation had officially named the 2019-novel Coronavirus as COVID-19, a shortened version of coronavirus disease 2019.

 - The COVID-19 belongs to the Betacoronavirus genus.

 - Strains of the virus affect other life forms too.
 Example: Avian Coronavirus, Bovine Coronavirus etc.

 - The viruses were first discovered in the 1960s.

 How did COVID-19 outbreak initiate?

 - The origin of the virus is still unknown.

 - However, it appears to have originated from Wuhan seafood market where wild animals including marmots, birds, rabbits, bats and snakes are traded illegally.

-- 2019-nCoV are known to jump from animals to humans, so it is thought that the first people infected with the disease – a group primarily made up of stallholders from the seafood market – contracted it from their contact with animals.
+- The new coronavirus is known to jump from animals to humans, so it is thought that the first people infected with the disease – a group primarily made up of stallholders from the seafood market – contracted it from their contact with animals.